-More about MSc Podiatry (Pre-Registration) and what you will achieve
+Podiatry (Pre-Registration) - MSc: More information and what you will achieve

 As a podiatrist you will be a healthcare professional who has been trained to diagnose and treat abnormal conditions of the feet and lower limbs.
 Podiatrists work with their patients to prevent and correct deformity, keeping people mobile and active, and helping to relieve pain.
 Podiatrists work with people of all ages, and your patients will count on you to support and help them with a broad range of mobility and medical conditions of the foot and lower limbs.
 These may include muscular and joint problems as well as broader health issues such as diabetes, blood disorders and disorders of the nervous system, which may involve complex wound management.